 Euston – NW1 London

 This is another favourite amongst postgraduates and professionals.
 Euston is located in the London Borough of Camden.
-Living near Euston during your postgraduate studies will mean that you have a short 5 minute walk to UCL everyday.
+Living in student accommodation near Euston during your postgraduate studies will mean that you have a short 5 minute walk to UCL every day.
 You’ll also have Regent’s Park and the British Library on your doorstep.
 If you fancy exploring the rest of London at the weekend, then you’ll have easy access from Euston, Euston Square and Warren Street stations.
 King’s Cross St Pancras is also a short 10 minute walk away if you want to venture even further afield.

 Camden Town – NW1 London